Hip Anatomy of Bones, Labrum & Muscles

 2) Acetabulum – a socket in your pelvis into which the femoral head fits

-Bands of tissue, called ligaments, connect the ball to the socket, stabilizing the hip and forming the joint capsule.
+Bands of tissue, called ligaments, connect the ball to the socket, stabilizing the joint and forming the joint capsule.
 The synovium is a thin membrane that lines to joint capsule.
-This membrance produces a viscous fluid to lubricate the joint.
+This membrane produces a viscous fluid to lubricate the joint.
 Fluid-filled sacs called bursae provide cushioning where there is friction between muscle, tendons and bones.

-Large muscles surround the hip and support the joint and enable movement.
+Large muscles surround and support the joint and enable movement.
+To learn more about the Anatomy of the Hip, please watch this VIDEO.

 - Gluteal muscles – muscles of the buttocks, located on the back of the hip